 I love gear that can be used for more than one purpose.
 My family also bought me a hiking pole that can be used as a selfie stick.
 I couldn’t find that exact one online, but I found 6-in-1 hiking pole that includes not only the selfie attachment, but also a compass and more.

-Until recently, I wore my Nikes or other gym shoes when hiking.
+Until a few years ago, I wore my Nikes or other gym shoes when hiking.
 I decided that it was time to invest in some hiking boots.
-I got these a couple of months ago and so far I really like them.
+I got these really like them.

 Preserving your travel memories

-I recently wrote a blog post about one of the ways I display my family’s travel memories.
+A while back, I wrote a blog post about one of the ways I display my family’s travel memories.
 You can read it here.
 But for the sake of convenience, I’m going to include some of those links here.